epicproject1337/project/Meeting8.md

   - Research espresso testing.
 ## Outcomes and assignments
 - We need to look into espresso testing and figure out what is causing the problems.
+- We are going to keep polishing on app functionality.
 ## Wrap up
 - Next meeting later this week.
 Will be decided in the group chat.